Do you build WordPress sites for clients or provide services that require you to educate and train people to use WordPress?

 Search online or visit forums and discussion groups frequented by WordPress service providers, web developers, web designers, etc. and you will see that the question of “how to train WordPress clients” frequently comes up …

 (“How Do You Train Your WordPress Clients?”
 Source: WordPress Experts – LinkedIn Groups)

-Having spent well over a decade as a WordPress educator and trainer helping businesses of all sizes grow their digital presence, I am well aware of the challenges of educating and training new WordPress users.
+Having spent well over a decade as a WordPress educator and trainer working with businesses of all sizes, I am well aware of the challenges of educating and training new WordPress users.

-In fact, I have spent many years systematically addressing these challenges and developing an effective training system to help create self-empowered WordPress users.
+In fact, I have spent years systematically trying to address these challenges in order to develop an effective system for training and empowering WordPress users.

-In addition to this article, we also recommend reading The WordPress Paradox and our comprehensive guide on how to effectively train and empower new WordPress users.
+In addition to this article, see The WordPress Paradox and our guide on how to effectively train and empower new WordPress users.

-- 1.4 Challenges Of Implementing Effective WordPress Training Methods.
+- Challenges Of Implementing Effective WordPress Training Methods

 The Challenges Of Educating, Teaching & Training New WordPress Users